X-Treme X-Men: Story

-The team's mission is to explore the multiverse and hunt down ten evil Xaviers after an inter-universe teleportation awakens them.
-So far, the team have defeated three: one on a world where mutants are gods, another in a wild-west scenario, and a giant spacewhale being controlled by a Brood Queen.
+The team's mission is to explore the multiverse and hunt down ten evil versions of Professor X after an inter-universe teleportation awakens them.
+So far, the team have defeated three: one on a world where mutants are gods, another in a wild-west scenario, and an Acanti controlled by a Brood Queen.
 After those two missions, Kurt Waggoner takes a detour to his home reality, with Dazzler and Howlett giving chase.
 They rescued him with some unexpected assistance from Sage, who has been ambassador of S.W.O.R.D. since she was last seen with the Exiles.

 Afterward, they were reunited with Xavier, who since recruited an alternate Cyclops, Dazzler, and Hercules to help.
 The teams merged and the alternate Dazzler died facing a Witch King Xavier in the next reality, prompting 616 Dazzler to take her costume.
 In the next reality, Namor fought a Nazi Xavier and Dazzler was able to kill Nazi Xavier.
 However, Witch King Xavier faked his death and controlled the team's Xavier while resurrecting Nazi Xavier.
 The three Xaviers fled into another reality, sacrificing the natives to gain more power.
 The X-Treme X-Men followed and freed their Xavier.
 Unfortunately, the power source the other Xaviers used grew and killed them, opening a rift in the multiverse that swallowed the natives.
 The team got away in time and followed the rift, leading into the X-Termination crossover with Astonishing X-Men and Age of Apocalypse.

 During the crossover, AoA Nightcrawler's trip home resulted in the release of three evil beings that destroy anyone they touch.
 Several casualties resulted, including the AoA's Nightcrawler, Sabretooth, Horror Show, and Fiend, as well as the X-Treme X-Men's Kurt Waggoner, Xavier and Hercules.
 The crossover ended with the apparent destruction of the AoA universe.
 The surviving X-Treme X-Men team members, Dazzler, Sage, Howlett, and Corporal Summers all remained on Earth-616.